ActiveXperts SMS Messaging Server

-The 'Message database' plays a central role in the SMS Messaging Server.
+The 'Server database' plays a central role in the SMS Messaging Server.
 It contains incoming and outgoing messages.

-To send out a message, create a new record in the Message database.
+To send out a message, create a new record in the message table in the server database.
 This can be done in several ways:

 - Direct database access (SQL statements)